Minkowski Decomposition of Associahedra and Related Combinatorics: Tight values for all for

-The definition of a nested up and down interval can be rephrased as follows: all up intervals are contained in the interval~$(a_1,b_1)$ of~$[n]$ obtained from the unique (empty or non-empty) down interval~$I^\Do_1 = (a_1,b_1)_{\Do_c}$.
+\begin{defn}[nested up and down interval decomposition, nested components]$ $\\ Let~$\Do_c=\{d_1=1<d_2<\cdots<d_\ell=n\}$ and~$\Up_c=\{u_1<u_2<\cdots<u_m\}$ be the partition of~$[n]$ induced by a Coxeter element~$c$ and $I\subset [n]$ be non-empty. \begin{compactenum}[(a)] \item The up and down interval decomposition of~$I$ is nested if its type is~$(1,w)$. \item A nested component of~$I$ is an inclusion-maximal subset~$J$ of~$I$ such that the up and down decomposition of~$J$ is nested. \end{compactenum} \end{defn}

+The definition of a nested up and down interval decomposition can be rephrased as follows: all up intervals are contained in the interval~$(a_1,b_1)$ of~$[n]$ obtained from the unique (empty or non-empty) down interval~$I^\Do_1 = (a_1,b_1)_{\Do_c}$.
 The following example describes the up and down interval decompositions of $I=R_\delta$ for all proper diagonals~$\delta$ of~$Q_c$.
-This example is a direct consequence of Lemma~\ref{lem:(1,0)-properties} and Lemma~\ref{lem:(1,1)-properties}, the proofs of these statements are left to the reader.
+The situation is illustrated in Figure~\ref{fig:example_R_delta_of_diagonal}.
+As a consequence, we observe that the up and down interval decomposition for $R_\delta$ is always nested if $\delta$ is a proper diagonal.

 \begin{expl} $ $\\ Let~$\Do_c=\{d_1=1<d_2<\cdots<d_\ell=n\}$ and~$\Up_c=\{u_1<u_2<\cdots<u_m\}$ be the partition of~$[n]$ induced by a Coxeter element~$c$.
 The proper diagonals~$\delta=\{a,b\}$, $a<b$, of the $c$-labeled polygon~$Q_c$ are in bijection to certain non-empty proper subsets~$I\subset [n]$ that have an up and down interval decomposition of type~$(1,0)$,~$(1,1)$, or~$(1,2)$.
 More precisely, we have \begin{compactenum}[(a)] \item $R_\delta=(a,b)_{\Do_c}$ iff $R_\delta$ has an up and down decomposition of type~$(1,0)$. \item $R_\delta=(0,b)_{\Do_c}\cup[u_1,a]_{\Up_c}$ or $R_\delta=(a,n+1)_{\Do_c}\cup[b,u_m]_{\Up_c}$ iff $R_\delta$ has a decomposition of type~$(1,1)$, compare Figure~\ref{fig:example_R_delta_of_diagonal} for an illustration of these two cases. \item $R_\delta=(0,n+1)_{\Do_c}\cup[u_1,a]_{\Up_c}\cup[b,u_m]_{Up_c}$ iff $R_\delta$ has an up and down decomposition of type~$(1,2)$. \end{compactenum} \end{expl}